 Bollywood Blowout Lives up to Its Name

-This year there was no better way to celebrate the South Asian New Year, Diwali, than at the extravagant Bollywood Blowout held at Stan Mansion.
+Bollywood Blowout held at Stan Mansion.
 Vandana Walia, one of the event organizers and Art of Imagination had washed the entrance in soft hues of pink and purple lighting, setting the mood for the elaborate décor inside.

 Anupy Singla, another of the event organizers invited many of her friends and colleagues to participate as models.
-As a former journalist (and an award winning one at that), and founder of Indian As Apple Pie she had a wide network from which to draw.
+As a former journalist (and an award-winning one at that), and founder of Indian As Apple Pie she had a wide network from which to draw.
 I was excited to be participating.
 Ritu Boorgu, owner of Charisma, had expertly fit the models the week before.
-Some of the ensembles had several pieces and elaborate hand beading and brocade work added to the weight of the garments.
+Some of the ensembles had several pieces and elaborate hand-beading and brocade work added to the weight of the garments.
 All of us were dolled up by Sneha Dixit of VA Cosmetics and her make-up artists, and the stylists from Salon Snob who were on hand to get us runway ready.

 More than 500 guests turned out, many wearing traditional Indian attire.
 Women were dressed in colorful saris accented with bracelet, bangles and other baubles and men in trouser and tunic outfits.
 During the VIP hour, guests sipped cocktails, Lassi shakes, sampled veggie wraps and other bites while they shopped the vendor booths overflowing with beautiful Indian jewelry, accessories and other merchandise.